berndca/xmodels/README.rst

-xmodels is a Python library to convert XML documents and Python dictionaries including collections.OrderedDict to and from instances of Python data structures and validates them against a schema.
+xmodels is a Python library to convert XML documents and Python dictionaries including collections.OrderedDict to and from instances of Python data structures and validate them against a schema.
 The conversions between XML and Python dict/collections.OrderedDict are performed by `xmltodict <https://pypi.python.org/pypi/xmltodict>`_.
 It supports XML specific schema features like ordered sets of element type